Bill-Costa/Multi-Image-JPEG-Splitter/README.md

 ### Stereoscopic Photo Viewers ###

 Stereoscopic photo viewers can be used to more easily watch 3D image slide-shows, or explore a collection of 3D images.
+Some viewers can also be used to do simple conversions from one common 3D format to another.

 - [sView](https://en.wikipedia.org/wiki/SView)
 - [S3D-Viewer](http://www.stereo-3d.net/)
+- [LeiaPlayer 3.0 for the Lume Pad](https://forums.leialoft.com/t/leiaplayer-3-0-now-available/1402); also extracts side-by-side (SBS) format images from LIF files.

 ## Program Bugs and Limitations ##